Back to Tutorials

 What the harness is — and what it's called

-"Harness" is how Mastra frames this layer in its feature lineup, right alongside Agents, Workflows, and Memory.
-In the API it's the AgentController — the docs describe it as a "session controller" that manages the pieces "between your UI and the agent loop: managing conversation threads, switching between agent modes, persisting state."
+In the API, it has a more specific name: the AgentController.
+The docs describe it as a "session controller" that manages the pieces "between your UI and the agent loop: managing conversation threads, switching between agent modes, persisting state."

 The AgentController is in beta as of Mastra 1.46, and the docs note it's "subject to breaking changes in minor versions until it graduates."
 The concepts below are stable; pin your version and check the changelog before upgrading.